yeliudev/FEEDIE/README.md

 ## Introduction

-FEEDIE (pronounced `/ˈfi:di/`, combination of **feed** and **foodie**) is a feeding robot specially designed for people who couldn't eat independently.
-According to our survey, over 20% of the families around us have at least one person who couldn't take care of himself.
-In these families, about 18% of them think highly of a feeding robot while over 60% of them would still wait and see, who can be regard as potential customers.
+FEEDIE (pronounced `/ˈfi:di/`, combination of **feed** and **foodie**) is a feeding robot specially designed for people who couldn't eat or drink independently.
+Everybody can interact and control the robot by natural language instructions.
+After receiving message from a user, FEEDIE can extract keywords from the instructions, find what they want on the table, and feed it into the user's mouth.

+Our core techniques consist of **Speech Recognition**, **Image Recognition**, **Grabbing Algorithm** and **Human Computer Interaction**.

 You can download and have a look at our warm up video by [clicking here](https://github.com/goolhanrry/Feeding-Robot-Demo/blob/master/assets/WarmUp.mp4?raw=true).